When To Use Fiber-Cement Siding and Cultured Stone

 We don’t like sacrificing aesthetics or authenticity, when the only benefit is cost savings.

 There are trade-offs we’d rather you make when you’re trying to save money – house size for size’s sake, and artificially-complex design are at the top of my list.

-Generally, I’m skeptical of “artificial” exterior materials – vinyl siding, cultured stone, vinyl windows, “thin brick”, aluminum trim, etc. because they’re seen as cheap(er) imitations that don’t compare favorably with the real thing.
+Generally, I’m skeptical of “artificial” exterior materials – vinyl siding, fiber cement siding and cultured stone, vinyl windows, “thin brick”, aluminum trim, etc. because they’re seen as cheap(er) imitations that don’t compare favorably with the real thing.

 From a strictly aesthetic point of view, some of those materials don’t quite look the part, and when used everywhere on a home, can lessen the overall appearance of quality.
 For authenticity, there’s nothing quite like real wood siding with a fresh coat of paint.